KittyGiraudel/site/_posts/2013-04-15-css-is-easy.md

 ## Final words

-> A simple syntax doesn’t make an easy language.

 CSS isn’t easy.
 Combining a very permissive (somewhat broken) syntax with constantly evolving features and rendering inconsistencies makes CSS not that easy at all.
 Yes, the syntax is simple, but a simple syntax doesn’t make an easy language.

 And when you have to deal with performance, modular architecture, and responsive webdesign, it becomes even less easy.
 But that’s a whole 'nother story.